IE 11 is not supported. For an optimal experience visit our site on another browser.

 The early signs of a spider bite may include:

 The first signs of a black widow spider bite are usually a pinprick sensation, minor swelling, redness and a target-shaped sore, Medline Plus explains.
-Within 15 minutes to an hour, people may start to experience dull pain in a large area of their body, depending on where they were bitten.
+Within 15 minutes to an hour, people may start to experience dull pain in a large area of their body, which may be in a different place depending on where they were bitten.

-When it comes to brown recluse bites, people may or may not feel an immediate sharp sting, Medline Plus says.
+When a brown recluse spider bites, you may or may not feel an immediate sharp sting, Medline Plus says.
 After that, pain and other symptoms tend to develop over the next few hours.

 Keep in mind that your bite could also look like a wasp sting or even a rash from coming into contact with plants (like nettles) outside, Gangloff-Kaufmann says.
 If you're not sure what caused the bite and you start to develop worrying symptoms, it's a good idea to get checked out just in case.